 Who should use it:

-The Bureau of Labor Statistics (BLS) ranks as our top choice for salary comparison websites given its free salary research reports, nationwide employer-reported data, and multiple filter options.
-For this reason, it is perfect for any small business that needs to rely on sourced data to make salary decisions.
+The Bureau of Labor Statistics (BLS) ranks as my top choice for salary benchmarking tools given its free salary research reports, nationwide employer-reported data, and multiple filter options.
+It is perfect for any small business that needs to rely on sourced data to make salary-related decisions.

-It is free to download the BLS’s wide selection of salary surveys and wage comparison reports.
+The BLS’s wide selection of salary surveys and wage comparison reports are free to download.

-- Multiple filter options: Sort data by organization size, part-time and full-time work status, incentive-based and time-based pay, work level, job characteristics, and bargaining status (whether union or non-union).
+- Multiple filter options: Sort data by organization size, part-time and full-time work status, incentive-based and time-based pay, work level, job characteristics, and bargaining status (whether union or nonunion)—a filter option that only the BLS offers.
 You can also filter by national, regional, state, metropolitan area, and county data.

 - Application programming interface (API): You can incorporate BLS data into an existing salary research program via API.
 It offers two versions.
 Version 1 is for public use but more limited; Version 2, while free, requires registration.
 It allows users to access more data more frequently, and add calculations and annual averages to requests.

-Indeed: Best for Employee- and Employer-reported + Job Posting Data
+2. Indeed: Best for Employee- and Employer-reported Salary Data

 Pros

-- Lists highest-paying companies for the position and location selected
+- It lists highest-paying companies for the position and location selected

 Cons

-- Data filters aren’t robust; you have to scroll through its website for salary comparisons to see pay information based on skills, work experience, location, and company
+- Filter tools aren’t robust; you have to scroll through its website for salary comparisons to see pay information based on jobs type and location

 Overview